williamjhyland/MQTT_Integration_Example/README.md

 # What is MQTT?
 The MQTT protocol is the de-facto standard for IoT messaging.
 Standardized by OASIS and ISO, MQTT publish/subscribe protocol provides a scalable and reliable way to connect devices over the Internet.
 Today, MQTT is used by many companies to connect millions of devices to the Internet.

+MQTT decouples the publisher and subscriber spatially, meaning they only need to know the broker’s hostname/IP and port to publish or receive messages.

 # MQTT_Integration_Example
 ## Set up venv
 Run "bash setup_venv.sh" to create the python environment and install the requirements then reboot the device.